ZEISS-PiWeb/PiWeb-Api/_pages/024-inspectionplan.md

 {% assign caption="UpdateCharacteristics" %}
 {% assign icon=site.images['function-update'] %}
-{% assign description="Update the characteristics which are included in ```characteristics``` Updating might regard the following rename/move inspection plan entities or change inspection plan entity’s attributes.
-If versioning is server side activated every update of one or more inspection plan entities creates a new version entry. " %}
+{% assign description="Update the characteristics which are included in ```characteristics``` Updating might regard the following: rename/move inspection plan entities or change inspection plan entity’s attributes.
+If versioning is enabled on server side, every update of one or more inspection plan entities creates a new version entry. " %}
 {% capture parameterTable %}
 Name           | Type                                  | Description
 ---------------|---------------------------------------|--------------------------------------------------
-characteristics| ```InspectionPlanCharacteristic[]```  | The characteristics that schould be updated. token          | ```CancellationToken```               | Parameter is optional and gives the possibility to cancel the asyncronous call.
+characteristics| ```InspectionPlanCharacteristic[]```  | The characteristics that should be updated. token          | ```CancellationToken```               | Parameter is optional and allows to cancel the asyncronous call.
 {% endcapture %}

 {% assign exampleCaption="Rename/move the characteristic '/metal part/diameterCircle3' to '/metal part/diameterCircle_3'." %}